matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 {% endhighlight %}

 The above syntax may remind some of you of Jinja syntax.
-TTP Templates have some similar ideias to Jinja but are meant to do the exact opposite operation: while Jinja produces text, TTP reverse-engineers text into structured data.
+TTP Templates have some similar ideas to Jinja but are meant to do the exact opposite operation: while Jinja produces text from structured data, TTP reverse-engineers text into structured data.
 We can name the data to be extracted using the `{%raw%}{{ <variable-name> }}{%endraw%}` construction.
 Notice we used the `ORPHRASE` and `IP` filters to be intentional about our collection.
 + The `ORPHRASE` filter matches a word or phrase; interface descriptions may be multiple words in length.
 + The `IP` filter matches an IPv4 Address in dot-notation.

 Behind the scenes, filters like `IP` and `ORPHRASE` are just regular expressions bundled with TTP so you don't need to write common patterns yourself.
-You can always create your own Regular Expressions and use them as filters, but we'll talk about that later.
+You can always create your own Regular Expressions and use them as filters, but we'll talk in details about that in another post.
 Parsing the original output with our template will yield the following result in **json** format:

 ```json
 [